BlackWolfWoof/yagpdb-cc/Templates/README.md

 ---

+### Interval Time
+Runs your custom command at a specific time.
+**Note: Execution of your code using this template won't be spot on, and may be delayed by up to five minutes from the given time.**

+---

 ### Permission Check
 This code can be used to check if a user has the right permissions to execute the custom command.
 Here a little preview of how it can look with my database custom commands: